singhrakeshgkp/spring_security/OAuth2.md

 - Configure the Filter and jwk url(this is endpoint from oauth2 server, it will return key that will be used to validate the token)
 - Test the application, you should be able to access ```/test``` endpoint if token is correct/valid
 ### Debug and customize Authentication
-- If u put ```Authentication authentication``` code in below get resource of your controller.
-Now debug it and observe authorities field it will not have authorities what we have provided in oauth server.
+- If u put ```Authentication authentication``` code in below get resource of your controller(here spring will inject this bean).
+Now debug it and observe authorities field it will not have authorities what we have provided in oauth2 server.
   ```java
   @GetMapping("/test")
 	public String resourceTest(Authentication authentication){